daimik/Water-Meter/README.md

 ### ⚠️ Signal Wiring Note

-The LJ18A3-8-Z/BX operates on **6-36V DC** (powered from 12V or any supply in that range).
-The signal wire can still be connected **directly to GPIO17** — no voltage divider needed.
+The LJ18A3-8-Z/BX is powered from **5V**.
+The signal wire can be connected directly to GPIO17 — no voltage divider needed.

 **When the sensor is inactive (no metal detected):**
 - NPN output is open (floating)